stackabletech/stackable-cockpit/README.md

 ### Prerequisites

-- A working (and up2date) NodeJS installation, with pnpm as the preferred package manager
+- A working (and up2date) NodeJS installation, with Yarn as the preferred package manager
 - A working (and up2date) Rust installation including rustc, clippy, and cargo
 - Optional, but strongly advised: a working [pre-commit][pre-commit] installation